The world is looking for a saviour. The Canadian musician, Lights, expresses this in the lyrics of her song, ‘Saviour’:

 At first this passage might seem like needless technicalities for the modern reader.
 Yet, the presentation of extravagant gifts to God in the Tabernacle (Numbers 7) is so beautifully mirrored by the presentation of Jesus in the temple (Luke 2:22).
 This Old Testament passage is not merely a bit of ancient accountancy.

-The occasion for these extravagant gifts is the completion and dedication of the tabernacle.
+The occasion for these lavish gifts is the completion and dedication of the tabernacle.
 The tabernacle was the symbolic place of God’s presence with his people.
 The people give as a response to God’s grace and presence among them.
 Their gifts are an expression of worship and thanksgiving to the saviour.

 At the same time, though, these gifts are also part of the preparations for the final dedication of the tabernacle.
 They are making it fit for the presence of God.
 The elaborate preparations, the extravagance of the gifts, and the detail with which the writer records them, all point to what an amazing blessing it was for the Israelites to have the presence of God in their midst.